HNScan/HNScan/README.md

 ## Development

+### Setup

 The easiest way to develop on HNScan, both the frontend and the backend, is by using `yarn/npm link`.
 Inside of your hnscan-backend directory, run `yarn/npm link` and wait for the process to finish.
 Once the linking process is complete, from your `hsd` folder, run `yarn/npm link hnscan`.
 This will now allow you run the hnscan plugin from a local install, and changes will be picked up on hsd restarts.

 Lastly, run `./bin/hsd --index-tx=true --index-address=true --plugins=hnscan` from inside your hsd folder to complete the backend setup.

+### Workflow

+We use a staging/master workflow on HNScan.
+All git feature branches should be forked from `staging` and compared to `staging` inside of a PR.
+We then cut releases from `staging` to `master` when there is enough new development to justify a release.

 ## License